Libertarianism: Liberalism

 John Locke greatly influenced both libertarianism and the modern world in his writings published before and after the English Revolution of 1688, especially A Letter Concerning Toleration (1667), Two Treatises of Government (1689) and An Essay Concerning Human Understanding (1690).
 In the text of 1689, he established the basis of liberal political theory, i.e. that people's rights existed before government; that the purpose of government is to protect personal and property rights; that people may dissolve governments that do not do so; and that representative government is the best form to protect rights.

 The United States Declaration of Independence was inspired by Locke in its statement: "[T]o secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.
-That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it".
+That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it."
 According to American historian Bernard Bailyn, during and after the American Revolution, "the major themes of eighteenth-century libertarianism were brought to realization" in constitutions, bills of rights, and limits on legislative and executive powers, including limits on starting wars.

 According to Murray Rothbard, the libertarian creed emerged from the liberal challenges to an "absolute central State and a king ruling by divine right on top of an older, restrictive web of feudal land monopolies and urban guild controls and restrictions" as well as the mercantilism of a bureaucratic warfaring state allied with privileged merchants.
 The object of liberals was individual liberty in the economy, in personal freedoms and civil liberty, separation of state and religion and peace as an alternative to imperial aggrandizement.
 He cites Locke's contemporaries, the Levellers, who held similar views.
 Also influential were the English Cato's Letters during the early 1700s, reprinted eagerly by American colonists who already were free of European aristocracy and feudal land monopolies.

-In January 1776, only two years after coming to America from England, Thomas Paine published his pamphlet Common Sense calling for independence for the colonies.
-Paine promoted liberal ideas in clear and concise language that allowed the general public to understand the debates among the political elites.
+Thomas Paine promoted liberal ideas in clear and concise language that allowed the general public to understand the debates among the political elites.
 Common Sense was immensely popular in disseminating these ideas, selling hundreds of thousands of copies.
-Paine would later write the Rights of Man and The Age of Reason and participate in the French Revolution.
-Paine's theory of property showed a "libertarian concern" with the redistribution of resources.
+Paine's theory of property showed a "libertarian concern" with the unequal distribution of resources under statism.